 6. Income Stability

 Stable, predictable income increases your ability to withstand market fluctuations.
-Variable income such as business ownership or commission based earnings can reduce risk capacity and may require greater portfolio stability.
+Variable income, such as business ownership, equity compensation, startup income, rental income, or commission-based earnings, can reduce risk capacity and may require greater portfolio stability.

 7. Family and Personal Responsibilities